Minnie Mouse Ear Headband Mini Loungefly Backpack – 420144600100

 BMW acquired the Rover Group (formerly British Leyland) in 1994, and sold the greater part of it in 2000, but retained the rights to build cars using the Mini name.
 Retrospectively, the car is known as the "Classic Mini" to distinguish it from the modern, BMW-influenced MINI family of vehicles produced since 2000.

 As a first name, Minnie is a feminine given name.
-It can be a diminutive (hypocorism) of Minerva, Winifred, Wilhelmina, Willemina, Winona, Margaret, Hermione, Jasmine, Mary, Miriam, Maria, Marie, Naomi, Miranda, Clementine, Dominique, Dominic, or Amelia.
+It can be a diminutive (hypocorism) of Minerva, Winifred, Wilhelmina, Willemina, Winona, Margaret, Hermione, Jasmine, Mary, Miriam, Maria, Marie, Minerva, Naomi, Miranda, Clementine, Dominique, Dominic, or Amelia.
 It may refer to:

 A mouse (pl.: mice) is a small rodent.
 Characteristically, mice are known to have a pointed snout, small rounded ears, a body-length scaly tail, and a high breeding rate.
 The best known mouse species is the common house mouse (Mus musculus).
 Mice are also popular as pets.
 In some places, certain kinds of field mice are locally common.
 They are known to invade homes for food and shelter.